 BYU Risk Management and Safety provides information about emergency management resources on their website at https://risk.byu.edu/.
+MPS is responsible for responding to and investigating significant emergencies and dangerous situations.
+The London Fire Brigade and London Ambulance Service respond to fire and medical emergencies on campus.
 BYU has established an Emergency Operations Plan (EOP), which describes the university's emergency management organization, policies, and response guidelines for the campus.